 Choose pure, lab-tested spices—your body will thank you and your bhog will taste like tradition.

-- Lunch: moong dal khichdi with ghee + roasted jeera.
+- Lunch: Moong dal khichdi with ghee & roasted jeera

-A: Traditionally, sendha namak only.
+Traditionally, only sendha namak is used.

 Q2.
-Are spices allowed in vrat?
+Are spices allowed while fasting?

 Q3.
-Is haldi milk okay during fast?
+Is haldi milk allowed during fast?

 Ready to Celebrate Purely?